andrejsharapov/vue-box-shadows/README.md

 ### Examples

-View the collection of shadows on the repository [site][collection].
+View the entire collection of shadows on the [site][collection].
-View an example of using the directive on CodePen. :yellow_circle:
+View an example of using the directive on [CodeSandbox][codesandbox]. :yellow_circle:

 ### Browser compatibility